NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 On the basis of above analysis, the better approach will be to go with the first option because:
 1. there is a clear rationale to apply tf-idf over usual counter for the majority of text analysis task
-2. regression model is more flexible and highly likely after cross-validation we can get the value even higher from it than from Naive Bayes approach
+2. regression is more flexible model than Naive Bayes and highly likely that after cross-validation it can accomplish even higher accuracy
 3. reducing the feature space makes sense as it was for unsupervised learning

 <details>